hamdi4-beep/interactive-comment-section/README.md

 - Edit their own comments/replies
 - Delete their own comments/replies

-All interactions are handled through a single reducer, powered by React’s `useReducer`, and structured for maintainability and scalability.
+All interactions are handled through Redux, and structured for maintainability and scalability.

 > ⚠️ **Important**: The system currently runs entirely on mock data.
 Persistence and backend integration are planned but not yet implemented.